 I then mounted the switch in the target location to work with the cameras and it works flawlessly.

 In summary, this was a brief demonstration of a PoE switch which, according to the information on the packaging, was designed in our country.
 It is difficult for me to judge how much this was actually the case, although undoubtedly inside you can see some savings on components and changes of plans in relation to the design of the PCB itself.
-Also, I have not been able to clearly identify all the electronic circuits inside, so if anyone has anything more to add, feel free to comment.
+Also, not all the electronic circuits inside have been clearly identified, so if anyone has anything more to add, feel free to comment.
 Do you use PoE switches?

 Cool?
 Ranking DIY Helpful post?
 Buy me a coffee.